lucasfrancaid/Docker-DjangoBlog/README.md

 *Great, application running in a docker container!*

-When running the web and db container, run this command:
+While running the web and db container, open other terminal and run this command:
 <pre><code>
 $ docker exec -it website_web_1 python manage.py migrate
 $ docker exec -it website_web_1 python manage.py createsuperuser
-#set login and password for superuser admin
+# set login and password for superuser admin
 </code></pre>

-That's ok, application is running!
-Get your coffe and hands on!
+That's ok, application and containers is running!
+Get your coffe, ready your code and hands on!

 <!-- LICENSE -->